Osa Wildlife Sanctuary

-The Osa Wildlife Sanctuary (Fundación Santuario Silvestre de Osa) or Caña Blanca Wildlife Sanctuary, is an animal rescue center located in Osa Peninsula in southwestern Costa Rica.
-The Sanctuary is accessible only by boat and is completely surrounded by Piedras Blancas National Park.
-The center is dedicated to the rehabilitation of mistreated, injured, orphaned, and/or confiscated animals.
-The animals that are received by the sanctuary include a variety of monkeys, anteaters, exotic birds, sloths, and wildcats.
-Once the animals are fully rehabilitated, they are reintroduced into their natural habitats in protected areas within Costa Rica, including the Corcovado National Park.
-The Osa Wildlife Sanctuary is a nonprofit organization that receives funds from volunteers, donations, and tours.
+The Osa Wildlife Sanctuary (Fundación Santuario Silvestre de Osa), or Caña Blanca Wildlife Sanctuary, was an animal rescue center located on the Osa Peninsula in southwestern Costa Rica.
+The sanctuary was accessible only by boat and was completely surrounded by Piedras Blancas National Park.
+The center was dedicated to the rehabilitation of mistreated, injured, orphaned, and/or confiscated animals.
+The animals that were received by the sanctuary included a variety of monkeys, anteaters, exotic birds, sloths, and wildcats.
+Once the animals were fully rehabilitated, they were reintroduced into their natural habitats in protected areas within Costa Rica, including Corcovado National Park.
+The Osa Wildlife Sanctuary was a nonprofit organization that received funds from volunteers, donations, and tours.